eclipsesource/tabris-decorators/doc/@component.md

 ### Notes on type safety

 The data binding enabled by `@component` can not rely on the TypeScript compiler to ensure type safety.
-Therefore runtime type checks need to be performed.
+Therefore runtime type value checks need to be performed.

 For all properties of built-in Tabris.js widgets this is already the case.
-Also, if a property is decorated with `@property` or `@bind`, value checks happen automatically.
+Also, if a property is decorated with [`@property`](./@property.md) or [`@bind`](./@bind.md), type checks are added implicitly.
 However, if the property type is an [advanced type](http://www.typescriptlang.org/docs/handbook/advanced-types.html) or an interface, this is not possible and the binding will fail as a precaution.
 In this case you need to set the [typeGuard](./@property.md) parameter of `@property`/`@bind` to perform the check explicitly.

 If the properties involved are not decorated by `@property` or `@bind` they are expected to perform the type check in the setter.